 This outdoor adventure wonderland is perfect for families who have more on their wish list than ski, ski, ski.
 While there are great options for downhill and cross-country here, we went nuts for the snow play area.
 Sledding (sleds provided!), tubing and even a snowball launch make this an all-in-one winter wonderland for kids (and grownups who may have forgotten the joy of coasting down a snow-covered hill on their butts).
 Ample parking and one ticket lets you play all day.
 There are fire pits, picnic tables and a food truck serving up sandwiches, hot cocoa and more.

 11509 Northwoods Blvd.

-Bundled-up kids will enjoy a sleigh ride pulled by horses: there’s one at Squaw Creek Meadow (free for kids under 2) and also one in South Lake Tahoe at Borges, a family-run outfit.
+Bundled-up kids will enjoy a sleigh ride pulled by horses: there’s one at Sand Harbor Nevada State Park, a family-run outfit.
 Dog-sledding trips might thrill older kids who can stand to be on a husky-pulled sled for an hour.
-Check out Wilderness Adventures Dog Sled Tours if you think this classic outdoors adventure is a fit for your family.
+Check out Running Creek Dog Sled Rides if you think this classic outdoors adventure is a fit for your family.

 Tube it Up!